ammarhakim/gkeyll1/docs/manual/hyperequation.rst

 Methods
 -------

-The Maxwell equation object does not support and special methods.
+The Maxwell equation object does not support any special methods.

 Examples
 --------